francisco-ar/pvtools/README.md

 # capetools

-> A set of tools to process and model PV
+> A set of python 🐍 tools to process and model PV

-I put together a set of tools used to clean data and model bifacial systems using [pvfactors](http://github.com/SUNPOWER/pvfactors), [pvlib](https://github.com/pvlib/pvlib-python) and [bifacialvf](http://bifacialvf)
+I put together a set of tools used to clean data and model bifacial systems using [pvfactors](http://github.com/SUNPOWER/pvfactors), [pvlib](https://github.com/pvlib/pvlib-python) and [bifacialvf](http://bifacialvf) 🌞

 ## Install